crhuber/kelp/README.md

 ### Why wasnt my package installed ?

-Kelp looks for binaries made for MacOS, if it finds a binary for linux or windows it will skip downloading it.
+Kelp looks for binaries made for MacOS or Linux.
+If it finds a binary for linux or windows it will skip downloading it.

 To see what binaries exist use: